alok-24/bio/index.md

   - *अष्टावक्र गीता*
   - *My Gita* by Devdutt Pattanaik
   - *Sapiens: A Brief History of Humankind* by Yuval Noah Harari
   - *Glimpses of World History* by Jawaharlal Nehru
-  - *A Brief History of Time* by Stephen Hawking
   - *Atomic Habits* by James Clear
   - *The Alamanack of Naval Ravikant* by Eric Jorgenson
   - *The Lean Startup* by Eric Ries
   - *The Diary of a Young Girl* by Anne Frank
   - *The Alchemist* by Paulo Coelho
+  - *A Brief History of Time* by Stephen Hawking (Reading...)

 ### Photos
 <details>